vonWolfehaus/unity-billiards-trajectory/README.md

-## Trajectory prediction for Unity using multiple physics scenes

-Known issues:
-- after adjusting the values in the inspector, the trajectory will no longer be accurate

-### Instructions

 Built with Unity 2019.3.7 with these extra packages:
 - ProBuilder
 - ProGrids (preview)

-I exposed controls in the TrajectoryController script of the GameController object.
+I exposed controls in the `TrajectoryController` script of the GameController object.
 Changing any of the force variables will update the trajectory in the game view.

 Controls:
 - Left-click on a ball to select it and see its trajectory